 I’ll be blunt; it irritates me when people obstinately use the word ‘Man’ to refer to all of humanity.
 It cements the implicit associations between maleness and personhood, and between femaleness and otherness.
 I wouldn’t have such a bone to pick with this if the people using the terms actually knew the history behind its origins.
 The words ‘man’ and ‘mankind’ came about to explicitly distinguish the ‘race of men’ from the ‘race of women.’
 According to Aristotle, the female was the flawed, prototype human being, and the male was the perfected being.
 Why is this important to note?
 Because it ties back in to the ancient Greek and Roman tendency to not view women as people.
 Ancient Athens had a democracy, of sorts, but only men of sufficient status counted as ‘people’; all women and plebeians and slaves did not qualify for personhood.
 So a woman could never be an Athenian citizen because in order to be a citizen, you have to first be a person.
 But any male children she gave birth to would inherit Athenian citizenship through her.
 In other words women were nothing but vessels for the transfer of citizenship, legacy and status, unable to possess those things for themselves because they were not whole enough to count as people.
 Unfortunately even in 21st century India we still have this problem.

-The Third Floor Corridor is a homage to the story that sustained me through the darkest years of my life.
+The Third Floor Corridor is a homage to the story that has sustained me through the darkest years of my life.
 Every few years I open my faded first edition copies and fall between those well worn pages as easily and comfortably as the child I was when my mum first started reading Philosopher’s Stone out to me.
 I hope that this space is my third floor corridor- the place where I can confront monsters, navigate obstacles, speak with spirits and hopefully, at the very end, get a glimpse of the great secret that lies at the heart of it all.